openslice/io.openslice.main/doc/index.md

 - 4 cores
 - 8GB RAM
-- 5GB HD space
+- 20GB HD space

-(Note that Bugzilla or ELK are not included and we assume they run elsewhere)
+(NOTE: Bugzilla or ELK are not included and we assume they run elsewhere)

 However you can try with a minimum installation on a VM on a laptop with: